2024 Cloud Marketplace Insights and Predictions

 We expect cloud marketplace transactions to follow a similar course for several reasons.
 First, cloud providers will continue to innovate marketplace functionality that better accommodates non-US customers.
 The ability to transact in various foreign currencies reduces friction for end users and allows them to avoid currency fluctuations.
 We also expect the channel partner ecosystem to evolve to fill geographic “gaps,” allowing more non-US customers to transact via marketplaces.

-PREDICTION 3: AI-driven cloud buyer intent data will have a broader impact across all GTM efforts, not just Cloud GTM.
+Prediction 3: AI-driven cloud buyer intent data will have a broader impact across all GTM efforts, not just Cloud GTM.

 As we write this, AI and Machine Learning still dominate the technology news cycles, as every business seeks to determine when and how to implement AI technologies practically.
 The Cloud GTM category already benefits from predictive buyer intent models that match prospects to likely cloud marketplaces based on several factors.
 This use of AI will continue to grow, with Gartner predicting that by 2026, 75% of businesses will use generative AI to create synthetic customer data, up from less than 5% in 2023.
 Cloud GTM will ride this wave in the coming year.